How to Deliver a Eulogy with Confidence

 If you genuinely cannot continue, it is completely acceptable to hand your paper to someone nearby and ask them to finish reading.
 This is not failure.
 This is being human at a funeral.

-Some people find it helpful to remember that the tears are not about you — they're about the person you're describing.
+From our experience helping families: the tears are not about you.
+They're about the person you're describing.
 Grief is love with nowhere to go.
 Let it be what it is.

 You might lose your place.
 You might say something slightly differently than you planned.
 You might stumble over a word.
 None of this matters.